 3.1.
-The impact of melt-solid mass-density difference on melt formation
+Impact of melt-solid mass-density difference on melt formation

 First, we compared the "Dannberg" model with our reference model while simplifying the material model (Figures 2 and 3) in order to control variables.
-Then, we compare the reference model results with the subsequent experimental model with modified bottom boundary conditions.
+We then compared the results of the reference model with those of the subsequent experimental model with modified bottom boundary conditions.